0xProject/0x-docs/docs/0x-swap-api/api-references/overview.md

 - [GET /swap/v1/quote](/0x-swap-api/api-references/get-swap-v1-quote) - Get an easy-to-consume quote for buying or selling any ERC20 token.
 Returns a transaction that can be submitted to an Ethereum node.
 - [GET /swap/v1/price](/0x-swap-api/api-references/get-swap-v1-price) - `/price` is nearly identical to `/quote,` but with a few key differences. /price does not return a transaction that can be submitted on-chain; it simply provides us the same information.
 Think of it as the "read-only" version of `/quote`.
-- [GET /swap/v1/source](/0x-swap-api/api-references/get-swap-v1-source) - Returns the liquidity sources enabled for the chain.
+- [GET /swap/v1/source](/0x-swap-api/api-references/get-swap-v1-source) - Returns the liquidity sources enabled for a specific chain.

 ## Authentication